 New beginnings.
 We have the unique ability to start with a new system in Australia.
 Even though a license to produce raw milk from cows existed in the form of ‘town milk’ in South Australia as recently as 2003, and 1990 in Victoria, the global raw milk movement has changed considerably.
 There are better technologies, and an increased understanding around conditions and how to identify and mitigate risks to increase food safety.
 Considering our collective experience from many different countries, we also have a ‘world

 best practice’ when we compare all the different systems, and discern which components have the most value.
 In this very moment in our journey in advocating for regulated raw milk in Australia, we have the potential to create miracles.

 The rest of the world, however, have some existing raw drinking milk (RDM) structures that need to transform, because not all raw milk systems are equal.
 Many are working to achieve a common goal: fair and safer production systems.

 In the last couple of years, structures, rules and authority around raw dairy systems around the world, have been going through a deep transformational process.

 Some systems are being broken down and disassembled into their constituent parts for examination.
 Some systems are demolished all-together.

 The dysfunctional parts and system flaws are being identified and scrutinised.
 What is left is also put under the microscope, and re-evaluated for its worth.
 The potential pitfalls and vague guidelines are clarified for a better understanding, and for the avoidance of misinterpretation.
 People are recognising that rules must be strict and appropriate for raw dairy production.
-Dairy farmers and consumers must also not be burdened with unnecessarily, trivial restrictions.
+Dairy farmers and consumers must also not be burdened with unnecessary, trivial restrictions.

 Our collective relationship with structure and rules are under examination, and also how that relates to caring for the people who require a nurturing and functional system.